LPS France

 What is Lightning?
 Understanding the Phenomenon

-First, it is important to define precisely what lightning is.
-It is an electrostatic discharge that occurs during a thunderstorm, either between a cloud and the ground, or between two clouds.
-Furthermore, this discharge exhibits impressive characteristics according to..
-NOAA scientific data:
+First, it's important to define precisely what lightning is.
+It's an electrostatic discharge that occurs during a thunderstorm, either between a cloud and the ground, or between two clouds.
+Furthermore, this discharge exhibits impressive characteristics, according to NOAA scientific data :

 • Temperature : up to 30,000°C, or 5 times hotter than the surface of the sun